Spanish rescuers search sea for missing toddler after girl found dead | Law-Order

 Spain's left-wing government has put women's rights at the top of its political agenda and sought to combat prevailing macho attitudes.
 In Seville, a former boyfriend of Rocio Caiz, 17, was arrested after he allegedly confessed to killing her and cutting up her body.

-Almost 1,100 women have been killed by partners or ex-partners since a register was created in 2003, shortly before a gender violence law was approved, while some 39 children have been killed during attacks on their mothers since 2013.
+Almost 1,100 women have been killed by partners or former partners since a register was created in 2003, shortly before a gender violence law was approved, while some 39 children have been killed during attacks on their mothers since 2013.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)